ciena-frost/ember-frost-modal-input/README.md

 [![Travis][ci-img]][ci-url] [![Coveralls][cov-img]][cov-url] [![NPM][npm-img]][npm-url]

 # ember-frost-modal-input
-A modal component that can contain any other components.
+A modal component that can contain bunsen form based components.
 Has classes to support a header, an input form and actions in the footer.

  * [Installation](#installation)
  * [API](#api)